 The position of the proximal physis normally changes from horizontal to oblique during preadolescence and adolescence.
 This makes the compressive hip forces shearing and contribute to fast development of slipped femoral capital epiphysis in susceptible cases.

 Femoral neck retroversion and a reduced neck-shaft angle can increase the shear forces across the hip, leading to the condition.

 - Pituitary tumors

 Stable vs. Unstable Classification

-This is based on patient’s ability to bear weight wihtout external aid like crutches.
+This is based on the patient’s ability to bear weight without external aid like crutches.

 - Able to bear weight with or without crutches

 - Unable to ambulate (not even with crutches)